Retinopathy of Prematurity (ROP)

 What are the stages of ROP?

-There are five stages of ROP, starting at stage one and progressing to stage five.
-Treatment is usually considered at stage three, as mild ROP at stages one to two is common and usually settles without treatment.
+There are five stages of ROP, starting at stage 1 and progressing to stage 5.

 What are the zones of ROP?

 The retina is divided into three zones (zone I, II, and III), from the centre of the back of the eye to the outer area.
-The combination of the stage and zone of ROP will decide how often your baby is screened.
+The combination of the stage and zone of ROP will decide how often we screen your baby.

 Who will be screened for ROP?